 Nobody really knows what tends to bring them on but there does seem to be some association with stress and certainly it is well recognised that people can become more aware of them during stressful periods in their lives and even after the stressor has gone, then the recurrence of these extrasystoles can be quite uncomfortable partly because it is associated with the feelings of stress that make them noticeable in the first place.
-The important thing is to make sure that there are not too many of them because very high numbers of these extrasystoles for example more than 20,000 a day are associated with heart failure.
+The important thing is to make sure that there are not too many of them because very high numbers of these extra beats for example more than 20,000 a day are associated with heart failure.

 If someone does have common or garden palpitations/extrasystoles, then I usually try reassuring them in the first instance and hopefully that can be enough to make sure that no one is worried about it.
 Drugs such as beta blockers or calcium channel blockers can be helpful if they remain bothersome but these are used for symptom relief only.
-For those people who have so many ectopics that heart failure is an issue (usually where every 5th beat is an ectopic or more), ablation can be performed but in order to map these in the catheter laboratory they need to be happening very frequently.
+For those people who have so many extra beats that heart failure is an issue (usually where every 5th beat is an extra beat or more), ablation can be performed but in order to map these in the catheter laboratory they need to be happening very frequently.

 So I hope that is some useful information on palpitations for you.
 If you have any further questions, please do not hesitate to get in touch by calling me on 01634 510 521 or emailing so that we can make an appointment and get you checked out.